openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-webview.md

 **Error Description**

-Failed to register a message port callback.
+Failed to register the message port callback.

 **Possible Causes**

-The port may already be closed.
+The port may have been closed.

 **Resolution Steps**

-Check if the port is closed.
+Please check if the port is closed.

-## 17100007 Invalid Back or Forward Operation
+## 17100007 Invalid Back/Forward Operation

 **Error Message**